-We teach economics in a historical and social context, challenging the narrowness of mainstream approaches, drawing on economic reasoning and concepts that bridge orthodox and heterodox modes of inquiry.
+At Hampshire, you'll study economics in a historical and social context, challenging the narrowness of mainstream approaches, and drawing on economic reasoning and concepts that bridge orthodox and heterodox modes of inquiry.

 Students at Hampshire College often make political economy a core component of their academic concentration, which may address such areas as "Public Health in Latin America," "Economics and the Environment," or "Women and Social Change."